 Do you have hearing loss?
 Hearing loss is often a very gradual process, and it’s hard to pinpoint the exact moment hearing loss starts to impact your quality of life.
 The best way to monitor your hearing health is through regular hearing evaluations at Clear Hearing and Audiology.
-Hearing evaluations will uncover a hearing loss, determine if your hearing loss is mild, moderate, or severe, and discover exactly which sounds you can’t hear.
-A hearing evaluation can also tell you what kind of hearing loss you have, whether sensorineural, conductive, or mix hearing loss.
-A comprehensive hearing evaluation will help you make an informed decision about your treatment options, and make smart choices for your hearing health.
+A hearing test will uncover a hearing loss, determine the severity of the hearing loss and show exactly which frequencies and speech sounds you can’t hear.
+A hearing test can also tell you what kind of hearing loss you have, whether sensorineural, conductive, or mixed hearing loss.
+Once your hearing has been evaluated you can make an informed decision about your treatment options, and make smart choices for your hearing health.

 Recognizing the Symptoms of Hearing Loss

 You should schedule a regular hearing test every 1 to 3 years, or as soon as you recognize any of the symptoms of hearing loss.
 Ask yourself the following questions about your hearing abilities, and be completely honest with yourself.